Let’s talk about (the lack of) diversity in food

 In 2018 in the US, there were more men named John running Fortune 500 companies than there were women.
 But hey, that’s the US, right?
 We in the Nordics should be doing better, as we pride ourselves with unique welfare, educational systems and also, gender equality.
 However, looking at the reality of startup funding, gender equality lacks strongly behind in the Nordics.

 Despite this funding gap, a 2018 study by Boston Consulting Group found that women-founded startups produce twice the revenue than those founded by men.
 It seems that there is an unconscious bias that men have when making risk decisions, who still represent the largest part of the investors and hold the most capital.
 We have experienced it many times ourselves that we always have to prove our numbers, while males often “get away” with aspirational answers.
-There is still a lot to do in terms of supporting and believing in the abilities of women founders.
+We also tend to get lower valuations by men for our company when seeking investment, which proofs that here is still a long way to go in terms of supporting and believing in the abilities of women founders - although our numbers are nothing but impressive.
+It simply doesn't make sense.